The alleged associates of Jeffrey Epstein: Names and numbers

 “Jeffrey said, ‘Great, we’ll call up Trump and we’ll go to -- I don’t recall the name of the casino, but -- we’ll go to the casino’,” the testimony read.
 Elsewhere, Ms Sjoberg was asked if she ever gave Mr Trump a massage, to which she replied “no”.

-Several more mentions of Mr Trump were made in the documents released on Friday, when Mr Alessi testified he had driven Maxwell to the former president’s Mar-A-Lago home.
+Several more mentions of Mr Trump were made in the documents released last Friday, when Mr Alessi testified he had driven Maxwell to the former president’s Mar-A-Lago home.

 Mr Alessi also said that Mr Trump would sometimes come round for dinner at Epstein’s home but ate with Mr Alessi in the kitchen.
 Mr Trump did not get massages at the Palm Beach house because he had “his own spa”, Mr Alessi said.